brooklabteam/SC2-genome-curation/README.md

 cat *fasta > all_manual_cns_seq.fasta

 ```
+If using a Windows machine, concatenate all the manually-edited genomes by converting the concatenate-fasta.txt file as a Windows Batch file (.bat) and run it in terminal.

 10. Go ahead and open up "all_manual_cns_seq.fasta" to see all the genomes together in one file.
 Then, upload this file (you can drag it) to check genome integrity on [Nextclade](https://clades.nextstrain.org/).
 Decide what to submit to GISAID.